RolandWarburton/knowledge/Linux/Host Names.md

                         2419200         ; Expire
                          604800 )       ; Negative Cache TTL
 ;
-; Commentout below three lines
+; Comment out below three lines
 ;@      IN      NS      localhost.
 ;@      IN      A       127.0.0.1
 ;@      IN      AAAA    ::1